 Fuji Hakone Pass

 We pre-purchased a Fuji Hakone Pass, which was convenient and good value.
-The Fuiji Hakone Pass is valid for 3 days.
+The Fuiji Hakone Pass is valid for three days.
 One version includes a round trip from Shinjuku Station in Tokyo.
-The other version is limited to the Fuji-Hakone area, and this is the one we purchased because planned to travel to Kyoto straight from the Hakone area.
-We separately purchased bus tickets from Shinjuku Station in Tokyo to Kawaguchiko Station in Fujigoko.
+The other version is limited to the Fuji-Hakone area, and this is the one we purchased because we planned to travel to Kyoto directly from the Hakone area.
+Therefore, we purchased separate bus tickets from Shinjuku Station in Tokyo to Kawaguchiko Station in Fujigoko.

 - Purchase at Odakyu Sightseeing Service Centre – Ground Floor, Odakyu Railway Shinjuku Station West Exit (8:00-18:00)

 - Reserve seats on the train and bus (try to reserve a seat on the left of the bus for a better chance of seeing Mt Fuji).

 - The pass includes unlimited free use of designated forms of public transport.

 - The pass also includes discount entry at about 90 museums and restaurants (50+ in Hakone; 40+ in Fujigoku area)

 Travel to Kawaguchiko